silasoli/node-jest-setup/README.md

-# Curso Testes unitários para desenvolvedores TypeScript e Node.js com Jest
+# Course: Unit Testing for TypeScript and Node.js Developers with Jest

-## Descrição
+## Description

-Curso voltado ao aprendizado prático e teórico de testes automatizados com Jest e TypeScript.
-O conteúdo abrange desde os fundamentos até técnicas avançadas de testes unitários e de integração, incluindo práticas de TDD (Test Driven Development) e automação de pipelines com Docker e GitHub Actions.
+A course focused on both the practical and theoretical aspects of automated testing with Jest and TypeScript.
+The content covers everything from foundational concepts to advanced techniques for unit and integration testing, including Test-Driven Development (TDD) practices and CI/CD automation using Docker and GitHub Actions.

 ---

-## Conteúdo abordado
+## Topics Covered

-- Fundamentos de testes unitários com Jest e TypeScript
+- **Fundamentals of Unit Testing with Jest and TypeScript**
-  Estrutura básica de testes, uso de matchers, assertions e configuração do ambiente.
+  Basic test structure, use of matchers, assertions, and environment setup.

-- Técnicas intermediárias e avançadas com Jest
+- **Intermediate and Advanced Jest Techniques**
-  Uso de hooks, snapshots, custom matchers, spies e mocks.
+  Working with hooks, snapshots, custom matchers, spies, and mocks.
-  Criação de test doubles e isolamento de dependências externas.
+  Creating test doubles and isolating external dependencies.

-- Testes com banco de dados e Docker
+- **Database and Docker Testing**
-  Execução de testes integrados em containers, simulando cenários reais de persistência de dados.
+  Running integrated tests in containers to simulate real data persistence scenarios.

-- Integração contínua (CI/CD)
+- **Continuous Integration (CI/CD)**
-  Configuração de pipelines com GitHub Actions e execução de testes automatizados em ambientes de integração.
+  Setting up pipelines with GitHub Actions and automating test execution in integration environments.

-- Testes com React e TypeScript
+- **Testing with React and TypeScript**
-  Testes unitários de componentes React utilizando Jest e React Testing Library, com foco em comportamento e renderização.
+  Unit testing React components using Jest and React Testing Library, focusing on behavior and rendering validation.

 ---

-## Tecnologias e ferramentas
+## Technologies and Tools

 - TypeScript
 - Node.js